JingchunCheng/Seg-with-SPN/README.md

 About the Code
 -------------------------------------------
-The code released here is for foreground segmentation and instance recognition step.
+The code released here is for foreground segmentation and instance recognition steps.

 It contains the parent net of foreground segmentation and training files for instance recognition networks.